mfem/web/src/performance.md

 ### linalg/tlayout.hpp
    Classes describing fixed size tensor layouts.
 Implemented are standard strided layouts for 1D/2D/3D/4D tensors.
 Layouts support reshape and sub-tensor operations independent of the actual data storage.

    This header also contains another set of "vector layout" classes for converting scalar data indices into multi-component (vector) data indices.
-This is used to describe the layout of vector GridFunctions on global degrees of freedom (similar to the `Ordering` class).
+   They are used to describe the layout of vector `GridFunctions` on global degrees of freedom (similar to the `Ordering` class).
+In the FE operator decomposition, these classes are used by the templated `*_FiniteElementSpace` classes (see `fem/tfespace.hpp` below) to implement the actions of $G$ and
+   $G^T$ in the case of vector (multi-component) input and/or output fields.

 ### linalg/tmatrix.hpp
    Small matrix operations, defined by specializations: determinant, adjugate,